How can I archive and publish my data?

 • ORCID: using a unique identifier like this for all authors is recommended.
 More information is available here.

-• Institutonal names: avoid using different versions (or language versions) of participating Institutes/organizations and departments.
-In the case of the VU the official written name is: Vrije Universiteit Amsterdam.
-For each organization or Institute that is included: try to make sure that the official name is used each time.
+• Institutional names: avoid using different versions (or language versions) of participating Institutes/organisations and departments.
+In the case of VU Amsterdam the official written name is: Vrije Universiteit Amsterdam.
+For each organisation or Institute that is included: try to make sure that the official name is used each time.

-Some archives also allow you to preregister your project/dataset.
+Some archives also allow you to preregister your project/dataset/software.
 Examples are:

 Just like your publications, data that you have collected for your research constitute research output, too.
-Therefore you are required to record your datasets in PURE.
-Your datasets can be of interest to others, which can in turn lead to new collaboration opportunities.
-Datasets recorded in PURE also appear in reports that are used for research evaluations.
-Even if access to your dataset is closed, you are required to register your dataset in PURE.
+Therefore you are required to record your datasets and research software in PURE.
+Your datasets and research software can be of interest to others, which can in turn lead to new collaboration opportunities.
+Datasets and research software recorded in PURE also appear in reports that are used for research evaluations.
+Even if access to your dataset and research software is closed, you are required to register your dataset and research software in PURE.
 It is a record of the research, data collection and analysis that you have carried out.

 • It contributes to re-use and transparency